 In June 2018 we started work on a Shoreline Management Plan for Jersey.
 This plan aims to ensure that our coastal defences continue to protect the island over the next 100 years.

-Shoreline Management Plan is now available for you to read.
+draft Shoreline Management Plan is available for you to read.

 Our existing sea defences and drains protect us from flooding during storms, high tides and heavy rainfall.
 However, rising sea levels and more rainfall will increase the risk of flooding in some areas of Jersey.